 Your browser keeps a record of the websites you visit so it can autocomplete a web address when you return to a site.
 For example, when you do a search and click on a result, the link changes color because your browser “remembers” your visit.

-Cybercriminals manipulate the code that tracks your history to trick the browser into sending data to both the real website and their fake website.
+Cybercriminals manipulate tracking code to trick the browser into sending data to both the real website and their fake website.

 3. Password sniffing